 Geometry

 Free 7th grade geometry worksheets.
 Free printable 7th grade geometry worksheets.
-Nine weeks covering angle relationships, scale drawings, circle measurements, cross-sections of 3D figures, and surface area and volume — aligned to Common Core 7.G.A-B.
+Nine weeks covering angle pairs, scale drawings, triangle construction, pi and circle measurement, cross-sections of 3D figures, and volume/surface area — taught through concept passages and worked examples before practice.

 What's Included